jjlauer/java-jne-ffmpeg/README.md

 ### Overview

-Native executable "ffmpeg" to be easily embedded and used from Java as a dependency.
+Native executables ffmpeg and ffprobe packaged to be easily embedded and used from Java as a dependency.
 The upstream ffmpeg version that is included in this jar will match the version of this jar.
-So "mfz-jne-ffmpeg-2.1.4.jar" will be based on ffmpeg v2.1.4.
+So "mfz-primetv-ffmpeg-2.1.4.jar" will be based on ffmpeg v2.1.4.

 ### Static builds of ffmpeg